If you asked most people what color egg yolks are, they would likely answer yellow.

-Speaking of compost, if you have an open compost pile, chickens do good work of turning over yard debris and kitchen scraps as they scratch and peck for grubs and worms.
+If you have an open compost pile, chickens do good work of turning over yard debris and kitchen scraps as they scratch and peck for grubs and worms.
 (Black soldier fly larvae, which are commonly found in decaying organic matter, have even more protein than mealworms and are naturally high in calcium.)

-You can start a compost pile in a corner of the chicken run or build a compost bin inside the run that’s left open or covered as needed.
-The chickens will eat what they want, shred up your scraps for quicker composting, and keep themselves busy and entertained on days they can’t free range.
+You can start a compost pile in a corner of the chicken run, or build a compost bin inside the run that’s open on one side (and can be covered as needed).

 After a few weeks, you’ll be so used to seeing orange yolks (the way most of us have been conditioned to see yellow yolks) that you might even think they haven’t changed in color.